Unfair to ask for equal pay as revenue comes from men’s cricket, says India opener Smriti Mandhana

 “I don’t think any of my teammates are thinking about this [pay] gap because the only focus right now is to win matches for India, get the crowd coming in and earn revenues.
 That what we are aiming for, and if that happens, everything else will fall in place,” she said.

 “And for that, we need to perform.
-It is unfair on our part to say that we need same pay as it is not right.
+It is unfair on our part to say that we need to be paid as much as the men – it is not right.
 So, I don’t think I want to comment on that gap,” she added.

 There was a phase in Mandhana’s career when she was unable to convert starts and she said she has worked on her shot-selection for better results.